yenachar/yenachar/README.md

 - 📚 I know C++, computational theory, and technical writing.
 - 🌱 I’m currently learning Solidity.
 - 💞️ I’m looking to collaborate on privacy-related cryptocurrency projects.
-- 📫 How to reach me: @yenachar here and on Reddit.
+- 📫 How to reach me: @yenachar here, on X, and on Reddit.

 <!---
 This file appears on my GitHub profile.